In this Section:

 Previous roles were Director of Clinical Governance at the Women's and Manager in the Quality Branch of the Department of Human Services, responsible for consumer participation, clinical effectiveness and clinical risk management.
 She has represented consumers on key national committees including the Taskforce on Quality in Australian Healthcare and was a board member of ACOSS and the Australian Institute of Health and Welfare.
 She was also a board director of La Trobe Regional Health.

-Mary is a member of the Austin Health Clinical Safety & Quality Committee and is a member of the Finance & Resources Committee and the Primary Care & Population Health Advisory Committee.
+Mary is the chair of the Austin Health Clinical Safety & Quality Committee and is a member of the Finance & Resources Committee and the Primary Care & Population Health Advisory Committee.